 My Observations

-Dave Corby’s review of this coffee grinder, below, is well worth a watch.
+Dave Corby’s review of this grinding machine, below, is well worth a watch.
 He’s reviewed this one, and the pro version, and if you’re not familiar with Dave Corby, he’s an expert on coffee grinders and espresso machines, manufacturers consult with him when they’re developing stuff, and rely on his expertise to tell them how to make their products work better, so this is a guy whose opinion is worth listening to.

 Check Price - Amazon UK